PuZheng/flask-report/docs/source/Tutorial.rst

   :scale: 50 %

-..TODO
-Then the boss what to see the performance of each department.
+Then the boss become interesed and want to see the performance of each department. so we add the next data source and create the report.

 ..TODO
 Laterly, she asks to drill down to each worker's performance.